geohyd/tjs-MapStoreExtension/README.md

  - translate attribute table headers based on a geonetwork catalog attributes
  - edit attribute with multiplechoice based on a geonetwork catalog attributes

+This extension was created on request of DREAL Corse.

 ## Build .zip